capsules for inhalation

 steroids, which are often used to treat asthma and other inflammatory diseases

-diuretics ("water pills") used to treat oedema (water retention), heart failure and high blood pressure
+diuretics, which are used to increase the amount of urine produced to treat oedema (water retention), heart failure and high

 beta blockers, which are a type of medicine used to treat high blood pressure, heart failure, angina, anxiety and abnormal